Guide to Monday's Electoral College votes: How they work, how to watch and what comes next

 The Constitution does not require a state's electors to meet at a certain time.
 When they cast their ballots varies by state.

-Meetings will happen between 10 a.m.
+Meetings are happening between 10 a.m.
 EST and 7 p.m.
 EST, with the largest bulk of state meetings between 11 a.m.
 EST and 1 p.m.
 EST.

 MICHIGAN STATE HOUSE CLOSES OVER SAFETY CONCERNS BEFORE ELECTORAL COLLEGE MEETING: REPORT